 If you are eligible for benefits due to Medicaid planning, there are numerous services within the community that can help shorten your nursing home stay and ease the transition towards living on your own.
 In New York City, these include personal care and nursing aids, meal delivery services, help with transportation to and from doctor appointments, adult day care, and family support services.

 Let Us Help You Today

 At Cavallo & Cavallo, we provide the trusted guidance you and your family need in providing for your future.
-To discuss your options and how we can help, call or contact our Bronx & New Rochelle Medicaid and nursing home attorneys online and request a consultation in our office today.
+To discuss your options and how we can help, call or contact our Bronx & Westchester Medicaid and nursing home attorneys online and request a consultation in our office today.